-Buildout studies first done for wastewater and comprehensive land use planning conducted in the late 2000's and then updated for MEP reports and the 2017 Water Resources Advisory Committee were used as a basis for this analysis.
+Buildout studies first done for wastewater and comprehensive land use planning conducted in the late 2000s and then updated for MEP reports and the 2017 Water Resources Advisory Committee were used as a basis for this analysis.
 The prior buildout methodologies were reviewed and updated to reflect new development, regulatory changes, and current conditions.
+Projections were made on a parcel by parcel basis to estimate potential development that may occur at a future time of buildout.
+The number of residential dwelling units and non-residential building square footage were estimated for future buildout conditions.